Max-Mogilski/Max-Mogilski/README.md

 ## 👨🏻‍💻 About Me

-- 🧠 I’m currently learning redis and nestjs
+- 🧠 I’m currently learning react native and redis

 - 📫 How to reach me **maxmogilski@gmail.com**